 The broad principle of retaining existing details does not mean that they should simply be replicated without thought.
-There are situations where details may need to be sensitively adapted to improve performance: but, if so, this should follow careful analysis in such a way that the traditional local form and appearance is maintained, along with appropriate statutory consents.
+There are situations where details may need to be sensitively adapted to improve performance but if so, this should follow careful analysis in such a way that the traditional local form and appearance is maintained and with appropriate statutory consents.

-Unfortunately, many roofs are mistakenly deemed to be inadequate even though they have performed satisfactorily for more than 100 years and have reached the point of needing repair only because of iron nail failure.
-These roofs are simply stripped and discarded with no attempt to understand their construction and detailing.
-Also, in recent years there has been a tendency to use modern slating recommendations and detailing for historic roofs, as exemplified by British Standards, without regard to visual and technical needs.
-This is inappropriate for conservation, not least because such modern standards omit vernacular techniques (see boxout on 'Vernacular slates and British Standards').
+Unfortunately, many roofs mistakenly deemed to be inadequate even though they have performed satisfactorily for more than a hundred years and have only reached the point of needing repair because of iron nail failure are simply stripped and discarded with no attempt to understand their construction and detailing.
+Also in recent years there has been a tendency to use modern slating recommendations and detailing as exemplified by British Standards to historic roofs without regard to their visual and technical needs.
+This is not appropriate for conservation not least because the standards do not cover vernacular techniques.
 The issue of differences between modern and historic slating should be dealt with at the design stage of a project.
+Resistant